BlueTree242/JDAEventer/README.md

 # ⚠ Stable but not complete

-# What is JDA Eventer?
+# What is JDAEventer?

-Eventer is a JDA Library for a better event system, currently pretty small but many features still coming.
+JDAEventer is a JDA Library for a better event system, currently pretty small but many features still coming.

-Eventer aims to manage your events better than regular ListenerAdapter
+JDAEventer aims to manage your events better than regular ListenerAdapter

 # Features